-On the downside, from a catering perspective, you could potentially run into a few hang-ups when it comes to rectangular tables.
+On the downside, from a catering perspective, you could potentially run into a few hang-ups when it comes to large rectangular tables.
 “Depending on the style of service and how many servers you have, it may require more servers to be able to serve a large party at one table,” cautions Kelly.
-“Technically, you should serve an entire table at once, but if you have 40 people at one table that means you would need 20 servers to be able to plate at one time.
-With an eight top table, you only need four servers.
+“Technically, you should serve an entire table at once, but if you have 40 people at one [long] table that means you would need 20 servers to be able to plate at one time.
+With an eight-top table, you only need four servers.
 I find it looks more natural to space out at a rectangular table, instead of putting four people per side and two on each end.”

-Keeping social distancing a priority, you can leave the ends open and then seat two to three people per side depending on how comfortable they are with another person’s proximity.
+If you want to keep social distancing a priority, you can leave the ends open and then seat two to three people per side depending on how comfortable they are with another person’s proximity.

-A perfect option for a smaller, more intimate guest list, square tables continue to rise on the list of reception layout’s first choice for seating.
+A perfect option for a smaller, more intimate guest list, square tables continue to rise on the list of couples' choices for seating.
 With more surface area to cover, a square table will easily accommodate a larger centerpiece design (floral or otherwise) and still create a sense of togetherness for guests.
 Square tables are similar to rounds in that they’ll work in almost any reception space.
 Typical dimensions keep squares at 3’x3’, 4’x4’, and 5’x5’, which means whether you have four people or twelve people, you might run into a little bit of a tight spot when you take glassware, flatware, and multiple courses into consideration.
 Rental companies don’t always have a copious amount of this shape when it comes to available tables to rent, with rounds and rectangles being the historically more popular option.

 Kelly explains that a planner’s dream is to have everything perfectly in line when it comes to the table setup: “I love everything fully lined up where when you look down the table you can’t spot one thing off—all the chairs are lined up properly, napkins straight, and chargers exactly one inch from the bottom edge of the table’s surface.”
-Banquet style tables are created by positioning rectangular tables together end to end, to create one or a handful of long tables for guests, the happy couple, and the bridal party to be seated all together, whether the wedding is large or small.
+Banquet-style tables are created by positioning rectangular tables together end to end, to create one or a handful of long tables for guests, the happy couple, and the bridal party to be seated all together, whether the wedding is large or small.
 “I definitely think longer 4’x8’ tables pushed together is better for micro weddings,” explains Kelly.
-“The point of a micro wedding is to be intimate and intentional and with 20-30 guests, it makes sense to have everyone at one table!”
+“The point of a micro wedding is to be intimate and intentional and with 20-30 guests, [so] it makes sense to have everyone at one table!”

 Long live the happy couple!
 Sweetheart tables have long been implemented in a reception design, whether a small round, square, or even rectangular table.
 Creating a point of separation for the bride and groom, the sweetheart table might prove to be a welcome respite amongst the hustle and bustle of the day.
 “The wedding day is busy with a lot going on, so this gives a couple the time to sit down together and enjoy that special time,” says Kelly.
 But too much separation might prove to be ineffective, with guests feeling distant and with the need to engage with the couple individually, thus giving the newlyweds less time to enjoy their meal and alone time.